dzpex/jamulushome/de/CONTRIBUTING.md

 ### Adding a new language

 If you want to add a new language, you must follow the instructions on the polyglot site and add the folders/files.
 At least the footer, the main includes in the wiki (see \_includes/), the Wiki navigation (see the \_data/ folder) and the Homepage (see the index.html file in the root of this repo) must be translated.
 Have a look at the README.md files in these folders.
+Also make sure to add your language to the _config.yml file (in the languages array.)

 ## Contribute to the design/site structure